-This fireplace system has been tested and listed in accordance with UL 127 and ULC-S610 standards by Underwriters Laboratories Inc. for installation and operation in the United States and Canada.
+This fireplace system has been tested and listed in accordance with UL 127 standards by Underwriters Laboratories Inc. for installation and operation in the United States.

 This fireplace may be installed in sleeping rooms.
-This fireplace is not approved for manufactured housing.
+This fireplace is not approved for installation in manufactured homes.
 If installed with a gas log set, provisions for the National Fuel Gas Code must be met.

 This fireplace has been tested and listed for use with the optional components specified in this manual.
 These optional components may be purchased separately and installed at a later date.
-Installation of an outside air kit will require significant reconstruction and is best if installed at the time of fireplace installation.
+An outside air kit, gas log set, gas insert or gas log-lighter should be installed at the time of fireplace installation.